Jumaane Williams: 2018 lieutenant gubernatorial campaign

-New York City Public Advocate (2019-present)
+New York City Public Advocate (2019–present)

+Elections

-Williams ran in the 2019 special election for New York City Public Advocate when Letitia James vacated her seat to become New York state attorney general.
+Williams ran in the 2019 special election for New York City Public Advocate to fill the vacancy created by Letitia James, who became New York state attorney general, until at least December 31, 2019.
 The New York Times endorsed him in both his 2018 campaign for lieutenant governor and his 2019 campaign for public advocate.
 The New York City chapter of Democratic Socialists of America endorsed him in 2018, but in 2019 did not endorse anyone for public advocate.
 The New York Daily News broke the story of his 2009 arrest in a domestic dispute, publishing records that had been sealed, which were used by rival candidates.

 In a crowded field with 18 other candidates, including former council speaker Melissa Mark-Viverito and state assemblyman Michael Blake, Williams won, with 33% of the vote to Mark-Viverito's 11% and Blake's 8%.
 Republican Eric Ulrich received 19%.
 In his post-election remarks Williams said that he would work with Mayor de Blasio.
 He was certified and sworn into office on March 19, 2019.
+In the subsequent general election in November 2019, Williams ran for re-election as the Democratic candidate, winning with 77.8% of the vote to finish out the remaining two years of James' four-year term.

+Williams was re-elected to a full four-year term in the 2021 election, winning by a wide margin against Republican candidate Devi Nampiaparampil.
+In the 2025 election, he was re-elected to a third term.

+Tenure

-In the case that New York City Mayor Eric Adams resigns or is removed from office due to ongoing criminal investigations into his administration, Williams would become interim mayor until a special election can select a new mayor.
-However, on April 2, 2025, Southern District of New York Judge Dale Ho granted the government's motion to dismiss the case in its entirely, and did so with prejudice (which the government had not sought) such that the case can never be brought again against Mayor Adams, who is therefore unlikely to resign.
+If New York City Mayor Eric Adams had resigned or been removed from office due to ongoing criminal investigations into his administration, Williams would have become interim mayor until a special election could select a new mayor.
+However, on April 2, 2025, Southern District of New York Judge Dale Ho granted the government's motion to dismiss the case in its entirely, and did so with prejudice (which the government had not sought) such that the case can never be brought again against Mayor Adams.
+Adams did not resign prior to the end of his term.

 In 2024, Williams said he was against a proposed zoning change that would have eliminated parking mandates for new housing units.